 The Munich Girlby Phyllis Edgerly Ring

-The past may not be done with us.
 Anna Dahlberg grew up eating dinner under her father’s war-trophy portrait of Eva Braun.
 Fifty years after the war, she discovers what he never did—that her mother and Hitler’s mistress were friends.
-Plunged into the treacherous world of wartime Germany, she uncovers long-buried secrets, and the legacies of love that always outlast war.
-“Hard to put down. ...
-Harder to forget.'' -- Ink Drop Reviews.
+Plunged into the world of the ''ordinary'' Munich girl who was her mother’s confidante—and a tyrant’s lover—Anna uncovers long-buried secrets and unknown reaches of her heart, to reveal the enduring power of love in the legacies that always outlast war.